ricolantern/pipo3-research/README.md

 | _[Ghidra Emotion Engine: Reloaded](https://github.com/chaoticgd/ghidra-emotionengine-reloaded)_ | Ghidra extension that introduces a wide variety of support for PS2 disassembly & decompilation. |
 ## Index
 - [Ghidra notes](https://github.com/ricolantern/pipo3-research/blob/main/docs/GhidraNotes.md)
+## Task List
+Points of interest I plan to go over, in order.
+- [ ] (CURRENT FOCUS) Fully reverse the .i3d file format, opening the doors to full control over the game's 3D assets.
+   - [ ] Ape Escape 3 uses a generalized .i3d format, but other games made in the same engine around that timeframe split it up into .i3r (rig), i3m (motion), i3c (collision).
+Why is AE3 the odd one out?
+Is this a bug in the BMS script?
+Debug the BMS script since there seem to be other issues with it too.
+   - [ ] Create basic model viewer UI.
+   - [ ] Write foundations for i3d importer; focus on camera functionality for debugging the i3d output.
+   - [ ] (Re)Design the i3d reader, keeping in mind the i3r, i3m, i3c variations (Any structure differences between the games??).
+- [ ] Restore the text strings missing from the NTSC-J debug menu.
+They're still present in the code.
+   - [ ] Figure out how to enable the debug menu (everyone is gatekeeping).
+- [ ] Study the game's sound system.
+   - [ ] Find out how .midi works in tandem with .hd and .bd.
+   - [ ] Find out how reverb is applied to instruments.
+This is done at run-time.
+   - [ ] Export to .wav?
+   - [ ] The game can stream audio as well.
+Can I somehow disable .midi for the soundtrack entirely, replacing it with streams of the soundtrack release?
 ## Interesting Finds
 ### The Game Engine
 Codenamed "BULLETS" -- Sony's in-house game engine, strongly suggested to have been used to develop AE3 and various other titles from around that timeframe.